BardicDefense/purple-hack/README.md

 ## Climbing

 No roll is required for simple climbs, like a basic rope or tree.
 A more difficult climb might require a Moderate (Dex) check.
 A climber must make one check before every 40' section to be climbed or portion thereof.
-A failed check indicates a fall from halfway up that section.
+If the check fails, the character falls at the halfway point (see [falling](#falling)).

 Base climbing speed is 5' per round.
 Add 5' if the climber has the Climbing skill or is using rope (not cumulative).